walder/Skynet-IADS/README.md

 ### Adding units manually

-The advanced setup alows you to add a SAM Site individually and add connection nodes and power sources.
+You can add IADS elements individually including connection nodes, power sources and autonomous behaviour.
-Use this if of you want to add units based on some progress in a mission.
+Use this if of you want to add units based on kind of some progress in a mission.

 Add an early warning radar with a power source and a connection node:
 ```